RespiraWorks/PAPR/README.md

 - Tilt angle: 4° on the mask inlet adapter only.
 This overhangs the front face, allowing supports to reach the engagement teeth.
 - These supports on the mask inlet adapter are necessary to make those teeth print correctly.
 - Supports are necessary on the outlet adapter as well, to prevent vacuum formation, which can distort or fail the print.
-- Supports are not technically necessary on th outlet plug and outlet key, but the rafts make removal from the build plate easier, and prevent bottom layer over-exposure distortions which you would otherwise need to remove during post-processing.
+- Supports are not technically necessary on the outlet plug and outlet key, but the rafts make removal from the build plate easier, and prevent bottom layer over-exposure distortions which you would otherwise need to remove during post-processing.
+- This Chitubox project file reflects the recommended supports and orientation: [_PAPRv10-SmallParts.chitubox](release-candidates/PAPR-Rev10/_PAPRv10-SmallParts.chitubox)

 ![Print Orientation: Small Parts](/assets/PrintOrientations5-SmallParts.PNG)